Cancer Research UK: Sources of funding

 On 18 July 2012, it was announced that Cancer Research UK was to receive its largest single donation of £10 million from an anonymous donor.
 The money went towards the £100 million funding for the Francis Crick Institute in London.

 During the COVID-19 pandemic in 2020, CRUK closed its shops and cancelled mass participation fundraising events.
 They predicted that this, coupled with economic uncertainty affecting people's ability or willingness to donate, would lead to a 30% fall in income that year and a reduction in income lasting at least 3 years.

+On 10 October 2025, Cancer Research UK publicly announced plans to close around 190 of its high street stores by May 2027, alongside its online marketplace operations by early 2026, whilst announcing plans to open a further 12 superstores by 2028.
+The charity cited growing operational costs, inflationary pressures and changes in consumer behaviour as key factors behind the decision.

 Criticism

-In June 2011, Cancer Research UK was one of several health charities (along with the British Heart Foundation, the Alzheimer's Society and Parkinson's UK) targeted by the animal rights organisation Animal Aid in a series of advertisements in British newspapers urging members of the public to stop giving donations to organizations that fund medical research involving animal experiments.
+In June 2011, Cancer Research UK was one of several health charities (along with the British Heart Foundation, the Alzheimer's Society and Parkinson's UK) targeted by the animal rights organisation Animal Aid in a series of advertisements in British newspapers urging members of the public to stop giving donations to organisations that fund medical research involving animal experiments.

-In April 2017, the Information Commissioner's Office fined eleven charities that breached the Data Protection Act by misusing donors’ personal data.
+In April 2017, the Information Commissioner's Office fined eleven charities that breached the Data Protection Act by misusing donors' personal data.
 Cancer Research UK was fined £16,000.